Staff and Board

 Executive Director (jenny@springhouse.org)

 Jenny Finn has designed structures that foster vitality in people, communities, and organizations for nearly 30 years.
-She holds a Ph.D. in Sustainability Education and co-founded Springhouse, a school inspired by a vision to live in a world where all life thrives.
-Dr. Finn’s research, mentoring, and teaching invites people to deepen the relationship they have with themselves in order to serve the world with greater clarity and compassion.
-Her work has taken many forms including non-profit leadership, trauma and hospice care, chaplaincy, clinical private practice, community building through the expressive arts, and education.
-With a dedicated and inspiring community, Dr. Finn articulated Sourced Design – five principles that take care of life in a person, community, and place.
-These principles are practiced at Springhouse and shared globally with those who share the vision of a thriving world.
+She holds a Ph.D. in Sustainability Education and is a co-founder of Springhouse.
+Jenny Finn’s research, mentoring, and teaching invites people to strengthen the relationships they have with themselves in order to serve the world with greater clarity, courage, compassion, and creativity.
+Her work has taken many forms, including non-profit leadership, trauma and hospice care, chaplaincy, clinical private practice, community-building through the expressive arts, and education.
+Jenny lives on a farm in the Blue Ridge Mountains with her husband, Andy, and their furry friends, and she is the mother of Andrew and Lizzie.
+She loves riding the Peloton bike, running, taking a dip in the river, watching a good British mystery, and spending time with family and friends.

 Sarah Merfeld Stabler (she/her)

 Sarah moved to Floyd in 2017 to get involved with Springhouse’s adult programming and became a full-time staff member later that year.
-Sarah and her husband, Ian, recently completed construction on their hand-built home where they intend to live and grow together for the foreseeable future.
-She holds a bachelor's degree in Religion with a focus in Buddhism and Western philosophy from Colorado College.
-Sarah studied permaculture design at Quail Springs Permaculture; completed an 18-month sustainable agriculture fellowship with the Allegheny Mountain Institute in 2016; and worked in the field of garden-based education before coming to Springhouse.
-She recently completed a master’s degree in Ecological Design Thinking at Schumacher College, where she loved meeting people from around the world and exploring where theory and practice meet.
-Currently, she is the Director of Programs, leads the Day School Program, and coordinates the Adult Fortification Courses.
-She supports the Certificate Program, leads Sacred Dances and Wilderness Vigils, teaches courses for teens, and mentors teens and adults.
-She also loves taking lead on Springhouse’s sustainability efforts alongside dedicated teenagers.
+She has always been interested in thriving and enjoyed studying religion at Colorado College.
+Before coming to Springhouse, Sarah studied permaculture design at Quail Springs Permaculture; completed an 18-month sustainable agriculture fellowship with the Allegheny Mountain Institute in 2016; and worked in the field of garden-based education.
+In 2021, she completed a master’s degree in Ecological Design Thinking at Schumacher College, where she loved meeting people from around the world and exploring where theory and practice meet.
+Currently, she is the Head of School at Springhouse, where she leads Springhouse’s school programs.
+In addition, she leads Sacred Dance and loves working on Springhouse’s sustainability efforts alongside dedicated teenagers.

 Carolyn Reilly (she/her)